 For example, dual pads can be ideal for couples.
 How many times have you been hot or cold while your partner is equally uncomfortable, but for the opposite reason?
 With a dual pad, you can set your own preferred temperature, and your partner can set theirs.
 Not only does this end an argument, but it also prevents you from waking up due to their excessive tossing, turning, and complaining about the temperature.

 Mattress pads can also save you lots of money.
 Think about it this way: if your bedroom is too hot or cold, you typically use an air conditioner or heater to regulate the temperature of the entire room.
 With a cooling/heating mattress pad, you don’t have to worry about exorbitant electric bills in the pursuit of restful sleep.

 Want to see more?
 Check out our guide for top-rated cooling mattress toppers.

 PART 6: SLEEP TECHNOLOGY AND GADGETS

 27: Use sleep trackers

-We recommend a sleep tracker to measure your everything throughout the night and learn what needs to improve.
-A tracker works by monitoring how much (and how well) you sleep each night.
-Most trackers do this by tracking your movement throughout the night to see how much of the night you spend sleeping.
+A sleep tracker works by monitoring how much (and how well) you sleep each night.
+Most trackers do this by tracking your movement throughout the night to see how much time you spend sleeping.
 Some of the more advanced trackers also measure your heart rate, skin temperature, and breathing.

-Not only do these devices keep track of your sleep, but they also provide detailed analytics so you can see reports of how well you slept and got tips on what you can do to improve.
-Some even include coaching programs, as well as special lights and sounds to help you fall asleep, and wake up refreshed.
+Not only do these devices keep track of your sleep, but they also provide detailed analytics so you can see reports of how well you slept and have tips on what you can do to improve.
+Some even include coaching programs, as well as special lights and sounds to help you fall asleep and wake up refreshed.